9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 classes may look like the objects of object-oriented programming, but they are truly quite different.

-Let\'s use type classes to solve our equality dilemma from earlier in the chapter.
+Let's use type classes to solve our equality dilemma from earlier in the chapter.
 To begin with, we must define the type class itself.
 We want a function that takes two parameters, both the same type, and returns a `Bool` indicating whether or not they are equal.
-We don\'t care what that type is, but we just want two items of that type.
-Here\'s our first definition of a type class:
+We don't care what that type is, but we just want two items of that type.
+Here's our first definition of a type class:

 :::: captioned-content